Internal vs External Insurance Appeal: Which One Is Right for You?

 What's an External Appeal?

 An external appeal is sending your case to an independent, impartial reviewer who's not the insurer.
+In the U.S., this right is guaranteed under federal external review rules established by the ACA.

 Process: